eXTReMe Tracker

 RGB prints what looks on the computer like a perfectly balanced color wheel, and shifts the cyan and magenta 30 degrees in the print.
 This expands the Green to Cyan range and shortens the Magenta to Red range.
 WHAT YOU SAW IS NOT WHAT YOU GOT.. on your printer.
 Also the printer will not print the higher RGB gamma ranges of color.

-Give the plotter a CMYK image and profile as opposed to giving the printer an RGB image of higher gamma and letting the printer/plotter convert it.
-It won't correct the color shift of magenta and cyan, that takes an original CMYK image.
+Give the unprofiled plotter a CMYK profiled image as opposed to giving the printer/plotter an RGB profiled image of higher gamma and letting the printer/plotter convert it.
+It won't correct the color shift of magenta and cyan, to do that it takes an original CMYK image.

 The newer plotters give more to play with, with as far as matching colors to a painting or photo.
 Longer ranges of colors can come into play.
 For instance, Cyan and Yellow pigment or ink must cover from cyan to yellow in both CYMK and RGB.
 That's 130 degrees plus the extra 30 degrees because of the RGB color shift.
 The colors between Green and Yellow are limited by at least 15 degrees.
-The new plotters give the option of adding another color to CYMK.
-An extra pre-made Green to mix with Yellow, that evens out the colors available to be reproduced in the green to yellow range.
-It's not perfect, but it can help.
+Some plotters give the option of adding two colors to CYMK.
+An extra pre-made green ink to mix with yellow, that evens out the colors available to be reproduced in the green to yellow range plus orange ink.
+It's not perfect, but it can help with some images.
 I didn't like it.

-The most useful combination of color in nature painting is green and a yellow/orange/red mixture.
-Green and Magenta make a neutral black from color, the shadow color of green.
+The most useful combination of color in nature painting is green and a yellow/orange/red ink mixtures.
+Add green and magenta together to make a neutral black from pigment or dye color, That's the shadow color of green and magenta.

 My best reproductions are made with a CYMK image that has been worked on.
-An RGB image can be converted to CMYK closely in some respects by giving it first a sRGB profile then a ColorMatchRGB.icc profile before changing it into CMYK in the plotter.
+An RGB image can be converted to CMYK closely in some respects by giving it first a sRGB profile then a ColorMatchRGB.icc profile before changing it into CMYK.
 This will not correct the color shift of magenta and cyan though, that can't be corrected.
 ColorMatchRGB works as the profile if used in the plotter only also.

 As a CMYK image either the plotter or the image needs a profile to print with.
-One of them should have no profile.
+One of them should have no profile, I can't say that often enough.

-After this point it can be re-converted to RGB again if you wanted a gamma limited RGB.
+After this point it can be re-converted to RGB again if you wanted a gamma limited RGB for the computer and email.
 The "color shifted" RGB should now contain the "color shifted" CMYK colors with an sRGB profile.

 Here, in the image below are the CYMK RCW colors converted into RGB colors for your monitor.
 A browser won't view in CMYK.
 The colors look the same though, The original image was made in CMYK.
 A conversion change in this direction doesn't effect the CMYK colors and removes the color shift RGB has.